Teenager smiling

 What to say to a grieving young person:

-- I’m so sorry to hear about your [name of person who died]
+1. I’m so sorry to hear about your [name of the person who died]

-- I don’t know how you feel, so why don’t you tell me
+2. I don’t know how you feel, but I’m happy for you to tell me if you’d like

-- Do you want to talk about them?
+4. Do you want to talk about your special person?

-- Why don’t I call you/come round tomorrow?
+5. Why don’t I call you and/or come round tomorrow?

-- I know today is their birthday/anniversary/special day and I’m thinking of you
+9. I know today is their birthday/anniversary/special day and I’m thinking of you and/or perhaps you’d like some help in planning to do something to remember your special person?

 Why are these good things to say to someone who is grieving?

 You are acknowledging their grief and naming the person who has died, whereas sometimes people try to avoid talking about it whether because they feel uncomfortable or are worried about upsetting them.
-So, giving the grieving young person the opportunity to talk about their special person if they want to and also sharing your own memories can help.
-There will also be times where they want to talk about other things, so give them that opportunity too.
+So, giving the grieving child or young person the opportunity to talk about their special person if they want to and also sharing your own memories can go a long way in helping them feel supported through what may be a really difficult time.
+There will also be times where they want to talk about other things, so it’s considerate to give them that opportunity too.
+You could also suggest that you complete some of our activities together when you meet up to support them in grief, please see our link ‘Activities for grieving children.

 By asking how they feel you are recognising that everyone grieves differently and letting them tell you how they feel rather than making assumptions.
-If you don’t know what to say, then it’s okay to say that.
+If you don’t know what to say, then it’s okay to say just that!

 Sometimes it can be difficult to ask for help, they might feel like they are imposing on you.
-Rather than general ‘let me know if there’s anything I can do to help’ or ‘just call if you need me’, try making specific offers of ways you can help or you make arrangement to see or speak to them.
+Rather than a general ‘let me know if there’s anything I can do to help’ or ‘just call if you need me’, try making specific offers of ways you can help.
+Make an arrangement to see or speak to them, ‘shall I call you tomorrow to check on how you’re doing?’, or ‘I’ll pop in tomorrow on my way to the shops and if it’s ok, we can have a chat then.’

 Support for grieving young people